regimental12/WebaApp/README.md

 - $ docker compose up.

-You can view the results at [Link to Shiftplanner](http://localhost:8080/shiftplanner-0.1/)
+Once installed and running you can view the results at [Link to Shiftplanner](http://localhost:8080/shiftplanner-0.1/)

-Got a the basic hypermedia controls working.
+Got the basic hypermedia controls working.
 These can be tested [Here](http://localhost:8080/shiftplanner-0.1/api)

-A mamy to many relationship is configured in the back end but I cant get it to show up on the web interface.
+A mamy to many relationship is configured in the back end but I can't get it to show up on the web interface.
 Again hopefully this shows up when you navigate the api.

 Have WildFly and a postgres db in seperate containers on Docker.